Abdul-Mustafa/my-dart-quetion/README.md

 4. Is it accurate to say that the constructor function receives arguments and assigns them to the instance variables of the class, which are then used by the methods to perform their actions?
 5. Is it possible to declare or define a new instance variable for a Dart class from outside the class definition?
 6. What is the purpose of using the keyword in Dart classes?
-9. How can I create a custom type in dart and then return this type by a function?
+9. How can I create a custom types in dart and then return this type by a function?
+## Fields
+10. What are the fields in dart programming language?
 ## Constructor
 10. Why do we create more than one constructor?
 11. What tasks can be performed in the body of a constructor function of a Dart class?